Jay Graber: Career

 In 2015, Graber began working as a software engineer for SkuChain in Mountain View, California.
 She then worked in a factory in Moses Lake, Washington, where she soldered bitcoin mining equipment.
 In 2016, she began working as a junior developer for the Zcash cryptocurrency.
 In 2019, she founded the event planning website Happening, Inc.

 In August 2021, Graber became the first CEO of Bluesky, a microblogging social platform and public benefit company.
-Bluesky had been conceived as a new initiative by Twitter's original owners in 2019, but evolved to become a competitor to Twitter following the 2022 acquisition of Twitter by Elon Musk.
+Bluesky had been conceived as a new initiative by Twitter's original owners in 2019 that Twitter would work with, but evolved to become a competitor to Twitter following the 2022 acquisition of Twitter by Elon Musk and the subsequent severing of ties between Bluesky and Twitter.
+During her tenure as CEO of Bluesky, Graber facilitated the launch and rise of their Bluesky social app and its rise to over 40 million users.